proplot-dev/proplot/docs/why.rst

 #.
 The subplot aspect ratio is usually more relevant than the figure aspect ratio, e.g. for map projections.
 #.
 The subplot width and height control the evident thickness of text and other content plotted inside the axes.

 Matplotlib has a `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__ algorithm to keep you from having to "tweak" the spacing, but the algorithm cannot apply different amounts of spacing between different subplot row and column boundaries.
-This is a silly limitation that often results in unnecessary whitespace, and can be a major problem when you want to put e.g. a legend on the outside of a subplot.
+This limitation often results in unnecessary whitespace, and can be a major problem when you want to put e.g. a legend on the outside of a subplot.

 .. rubric:: Solution